-The Damiano Center’s mission is “Building a Stronger Community, Serving People In Need.”
-Our goal is to be responsive to the needs of low-income, unemployed and working poor people in our community as simply and directly as possible.
+Our mission is: with respect and compassion, we honor the dignity of all people and strengthen our community by providing essential services to individuals and families who are in need.
+Our goal is to be responsive to the needs of people who are low-income, unemployed, and working poor in our community as simply and directly as possible.

-We operate all our programs based on these values:
+We operate all programs based on these values:

-- Damiano welcomes people in need and, without judgment, serves them in the least intrusive way possible.
+We welcome people in need and, without judgment, serve them in the least intrusive way possible.

-- Damiano is a good steward of resources.
-We demonstrate honesty, integrity and accountability in the use of those resources and in all relationships, dealings and transactions.
+Damiano is an excellent steward of resources.
+We demonstrate honesty, integrity and accountability in the use of resources and in all relationships, dealings and transactions.